 Training and Qualifications in Mediation and Alternative Depute Resolution

-The Mediator is a Registered Clinical Social Worker, Practicing Family Mediator (Alberta Family Mediation Society) and a Qualified Mediator (ADR Canada).
-The Mediator has worked as a therapist for over 17 years, with the major of my time spent in Community Mental Health Clinics.
-She opened my private practice in 2005; sees children, teens, adults, families, couples, groups and businesses; and is one of the few companies in Medicine Hat that provides a wide range of services to her clients under one roof.
-Her private practice offers a variety of services including Child Specialist, Mediation, Psychotherapy, Play Therapy, Parenting Skills raining, Parent Co-ordination, and Personal skills Development.
+The Mediator is a Registered Clinical Social Worker, and a Chartered Mediator (ADR Canada).
+The Mediator has worked as a therapist for over 17 years, with time spent in Community Mental Health Clinics.
+She opened my private practice in 2005 and is currently only seeing adults, couples and businesses.
+Her private practice offers a variety of services including Mediation, Psychotherapy, Parenting Skills raining, and Personal Skills Development.

 For an Overview of Services provided in this private practice, please click on this link.

 The Mediator has extensive experience working with individuals in conflict.
-She regularly teach collaborative problem solving skills to my clients.
-She formally expanded my private practice to include Mediation in 2009.
+She regularly teaches collaborative problem-solving skills to my clients, and formally expanded my private practice to include Mediation in 2009.

 The mediator was first trained in Mediation in 1990/1991 when she did a practicum as a Volunteer Co-ordinator in the Community Mediation Services Program at Community Justice Initiatives in Waterloo, Ontario.
-In the last three years, she decided to upgrade her mediator training and has taken over 300 of training in Mediation.
+To upgrade her mediator training, she has taken over 300 of training in Mediation.
 She has a Certificate Program in Conflict Management from Alberta Arbitration and Mediation Society, specific training in Divorce and Separation Mediation, as well as training in the management of high conflict individuals.